ldci/redCV/README.md

 Only for Windows for the moment.
 Available for OSX and Linux ASAP
 ### NEW: June 17 2016

-Convolution routines for iamges are added
+Convolution routines for images are added

 More to come ...